The French Alphabet: A Beginner's Guide

 Special Characters and Accents

-In French, you'll also encounter special characters and accents that modify the pronunciation of vowels.
-Here are the main accents:
+In French, you'll also encounter special characters and accents that modify the pronunciation of vowels:

-1. Accent aigu (é) - This accent appears only on the letter 'e' and sounds like the 'e' in "hey."
+1. Accent aigu (é) - Appears only on 'e' and sounds like the 'e' in hey.

-2. Accent grave (è, à, ù) - The accent grave can appear on 'e,' 'a,' or 'u.'
-On 'e,' it makes a sound like the 'e' in "bed."
+2. Accent grave (è, à, ù) - On 'e,' it sounds like the 'e' in bed.
 On 'a' and 'u,' it does not change the sound but helps distinguish between words.

-3. Accent circonflexe (â, ê, î, ô, û) - This accent can appear on any vowel and often indicates a historical 's' that has been dropped.
+3. Accent circonflexe (â, ê, î, ô, û) - Often indicates a historical 's' that has been dropped.
 The pronunciation remains mostly the same but can sometimes be slightly longer.

-4. Tréma (ë, ï, ü) - This accent indicates that the vowel should be pronounced separately from the one before it (like the 'o' in "coöperate").
+4. Tréma (ë, ï, ü) - Indicates that the vowel should be pronounced separately from the one before it (like the 'o' in coöperate).

 Practice Makes Perfect